kennyromanov/exjsona/README.md

 ## Installation

 1. The project requires Node v14 or higher.
-To install it, you need **npm**:
+To install it, use **npm**:

 ```shell
 npm install --save-dev obj-preset